VinnyShaw/vinny-shaw-photography-ci-ms1/README.md

 ## Bugs and fixes

 On the initial live upload of the website to GitHub Pages, it was discovered that the background-images were not displaying properly on mobile devices.
-In particular iOS devices.
-On further research, it was discovered that this is a known bug with devices running iOS13 and above.
+In particular ios devices.
+On further research, it was discovered that this is a known bug with devices running ios13 and above.

 After troubleshooting any CSS rules relating to the background-images, it was discovered that the the was caused by the "background-attachment" being set to "fixed".